FlorinMiron98/urban-steakhouse-restaurant/README.md

 ## Technologies Used
 1. **HTML5** - The foundational markup language for structuring web content.
 2. **CSS3** - Used for styling and layout, enhancing the visual appearance of the project.
 3. **Bootstrap v5.3** - Used for creating responsiveness across all screen sizes, pre-designed components and utility classes.
+More about Bootstrap on the [official Bootstrap webpage](https://getbootstrap.com/)
 ## Deployment
 This projects was created using [Visual Studio Code](https://code.visualstudio.com/), committed to [Git](https://git-scm.com/) and pushed to [GitHub](https://github.com/) using Git's built-in function `git push`